victorchilari/anonym-chat/README.md

 #### Need to impliment:

+- [ ] Impruve rerender of messages
+- [ ] Impruve rerender of Messages like component
+- [ ] Add report of user by message
 - [ ] Dark Theme
 - [ ] Impruve message's style
 - [ ] Add report of user by message